kvietelaitis/froggywallet/README.md

 3. **Running the backend part of the project**

-    Navigate to the projects root directory and run the command:
+    Navigate to the project's backend directory and run the command:
     ```
     go run main.go --migrate --seed
     ```